 Bio...what? is a question we are often asked when the VAUDE CSR Team holds talks on this issue.
-What is behind this phrase?
 What is meant by this term, and why is biodiversity so important for VAUDE?

 The term biodiversity derives from the Greek word “bio” which means “life”.
 “Diversity” means “variety” or “plurality”.
 Biodiversity, then, means the variety of plant and animal life on Earth.